Wildsong/arctic/README.md

 ## Overview
 Dashboard for ArcGIS Online/ArcGIS Portal.

-This is totally just a brainstorming project.
-I am still testing ideas so nothing is workable yet.
+This is a sandbox at the moment where I am testing out some ideas.

 Today (29-Mar-22) I got an urge to try Webhooks so, see the README in the webhooks/ folder.
 I think that it will end up being a microservice that catches events from